 Protective Rubber Mat for Roof Top Membrane, Rubber Roof Deck Flooring

-Related Product: Sterling Roof Top Tile 2 Inch Black
+Related Product: Sterling Roof Top Tile Black 2 Inch x 2x2 Ft.

 What are Rubber Roofing Membranes?Rubber roofing membrane is used on flat or nearly-flat roofs in order to prevent leaks and move water.
 Compared to asphalt and gravel roofing, roofing membrane has proven itself to be an advancement for roofing systems.
 Without seams, or with seams as strong as its entire body, roofing membrane remains leak and crack free throughout the entirety of its lifespan.
 If breakage does occur, rubber membrane can more easily be repaired than asphalt and gravel.